 Availability of tax clearances from HMRC

 We have secured a great many tax clearances from HMRC over the years.
-We have illustrated some of the more common applications but there are others we can obtain not listed.
+We have illustrated some of the more common applications but there are others we can obtain.

 - Trading status of companies for entrepreneurs’ relief purposes;